A Detailed Description of the CamSpec Likelihood Pipeline and a Reanalysis of the Planck High Frequency Maps: Comparison with ACT and SPT polarization spectra

 [3] Since the ACTpol and SPTpol TE and EE errors are large compared to those from \Planck\ at multipoles $\ell \simlt 1500$, the base \LCDM\ cosmological parameter constraints determined from ACTpol and SPTpol are much weaker than those determined from \Planck.
 The ground based experiments do not cover a wide enough range of multipoles to strongly constrain critical parameters such as $n_s$.
 The base \LCDM\ parameters from both ACTpol and SPTpol are consistent with those determined by \Planck, though \citep{Henning:2018} report hints of parameter shifts at high multipoles at low statistical significance.
 The analysis discussed in PCP18 (based on work reported in \cite{Lemos:2018}) shows that the SPTpol base \LCDM\ TEEE parameters converge by $\ell_{\rm max} = 2500$, so any parameter shifts are driven by the SPTpol spectra in the multipole range $\sim 1000-2500$, not by higher multipoles.

 [4] ACTpol and SPTpol calibrate temperature at the map level by cross-correlating against \Planck\ 143 GHz temperature maps.
 ACTpol then cross-correlate with the 2015 143 GHz \Planck\ Q and U maps\footnote{Note that the inferred effective polarization efficiencies of the 2015 \Planck\ maps are very close to those of the 2018 maps discussed in Sect.\ \ref{subsec:pol_cal}.} and infer a polarization efficiency of $0.990 \pm 0.025$ (which is not corrected for in the ACTpol spectra shown in Fig.\ \ref{fig:actspt}).
 The laboratory study of \citep{Rosset:2010} measured polarization efficiences for the 143 GHz detectors in the range $84 - 94 \%$, significantly lower than the efficiencies of detectors at other frequencies.
 These laboratory values are assumed in the \Planck\ HFI map making.
 However, from the discussion in Sect.\ \ref{subsec:pol_cal} we infer an effective polarization efficiency for the 143 GHz Q and U maps of $1.015$ based on the EE spectra and $1.007$ based on the TE spectra.
 Averaging these estimates gives an effective polarization efficiency of \Planck\ 143 GHz Q and U maps of $1.011$ with an uncertainty of about $0.005$.
 This would bring the ACTpol polarization efficiency closer to unity.
 Polarization efficiencies $1.011$ cannot, however, explain the run of low ACTpol EE points at $\ell \simgt 2000$ seen in Fig.\ \ref{fig:actspt} (which may indicate that the contribution from polarized point sources has been over subtracted in the analysis of \cite{Louis:2017}).
+Note that this discrepancy with the ACTpol EE spectrum is not seen in the ACT DR4 EE spectrum (see Fig. \ref{fig:actDR4}).
 SPTpol cross-correlated their polarization maps with the 2015 \Planck\ 143 GHz polarization maps and inferred an effective polarization efficiency of $1.06\pm 0.01$.
 This is higher than expected from their polarization calibration measurements using an external polarized source \citep{Crites:2015, Keisler:2015} for reasons that are not yet understood.
 The polarization efficiency of $1.06$ was applied to the published SPTpol TE and EE bandpowers plotted in Fig. \ref{fig:actspt}.
 With this factor applied, the SPTpol spectra provide a very good match to the damping tail of our best fit base \LCDM\ model.